Review

 GAYA offers the same photo-based logging speed as Cal AI, but adds FatSecret database verification for accuracy, a real-time voice coach with 4 personas, daily personalized insights, and a privacy-first design that never links data to your identity.

-• Better accuracy β€” every meal verified against FatSecret's 900K+ food database
+• Better accuracy β€” every meal verified against 7M+ foods across FatSecret, Open Food Facts, and USDA databases

 • Privacy-first β€” no data linked to your identity